 Whether you have to fulfill a pressing assignment deadline at work or you want to enjoy the utmost quality in an action-packed game in single or multiple modes.

-10 Best Android Emulators for Windows PC & Mac in 2018
+Top Ten Android Emulators For Windows PC & Mac

-These android emulators have been tested to provide smooth android experience on your Windows and Mac computers.
+These Android emulators have been tested to provide a smooth Android experience on your Windows and Mac computers.
 Not all of these would work on both platforms.
-Some of these are available for Windows only and some works on both Mac and Windows.
+Some of these are available for Windows only, and some work on both Mac and Windows.

 1. AMIDuOS – Lite ($10) & Pro ($15)

-Available for AMIDuOS Lite 1.1 version, Pro version 1.0 and 2.0 and lastly, Jellybean 4.2.2 and Lollipop 5.x sequentially.
-On the hand, you can opt to upgrade.
+Available for AMIDuOS Lite 1.1 version, Pro version 1.0 and 2.0, and lastly, Jellybean 4.2.2 and Lollipop 5.x sequentially.
+On the other hand, you can opt to upgrade.

 However, all the charges are one-time only.
-You can employ from v1.0 to v2.0 or downgrade from higher to lower version too.
+You can employ from v1.0 to v2.0 or downgrade from higher to lower versions too.

-Where AMIDuOS is a leading service thanks to its peculiarities such as built for productivity enthusiasts instead of serious mobile gamers.
+Where AMIDuOS is a leading service thanks to its peculiarities, such as being built for productivity enthusiasts instead of serious mobile gamers.

 AMIDuOS Gamers cannot come in handy for gamers and developers since it does not offer much use to either.